• Skip to primary navigation

 • 3 cups of medium-grain rice like Jasmine rice

-• 4.5 cups of water or chicken broth
+• 4.5 cups water or chicken broth

 • 1 tablespoon butter